top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_c0wjd/1_2_laptop.md

 Assigned: Andrea

-Comment: I had to install python-frozendict to run the complete-image-pipeline
+Comment: I had to install `python-frozendict` and `python-ruamel.yaml`  to run the complete-image-pipeline

 Before you prepare the Duckiebot, you need to have a laptop with Ubuntu installed.